 Known locally as “Sapodilla Tom” for the fisherman who first saw them near the Sapodilla Cayes on the southern end of the Belize Barrier Reef, whale sharks congregate at Gladden Spit every March to June.
 Shaped like an elbow pointing out to the Caribbean Sea, Gladden Spit is also a very important place for over 25 species of reef fish that come together at specific times of the year, usually right around the full moon, to reproduce.

 Although some reef fish species reproduce in pairs or in small groups, dog and cubera snappers aggregate in the hundreds or even thousands to reproduce, known as spawning aggregations.
 During a spawning event, female and male fish rise in the water as groups, releasing millions of eggs and sperm.
-The fertilized eggs float and are carried by currents until the larvae hatch.
 A healthy aggregation can produce hundreds of billions of eggs.
 And like the eggs on our breakfast table, they contain a lot of energy which makes this caviar very attractive to whale sharks.

 The best time for bird watching on the cayes is during September and October, when thousands of birds migrate south.
 Many spend the winter in Belize.
 Wading birds live on the cayes all year round, including: egrets (snowy, great, and cattle) and herons (green, little blue, and great blue).